dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2701.md

 Service  Architecture?

-First, let’s consider the notion that using services, by their nature, is an architecture.
+First, let's consider the notion that using services, by their nature, is an architecture.
 This is patently untrue.
 The architecture of a system is defined by boundaries that separate high-level policy from low-level detail and follow the Dependency Rule.
 Services that simply separate application behaviors are little more than expensive function calls, and are not necessarily architecturally significant.

 This is not to say that all services should be architecturally significant.
 There are often substantial benefits to creating services that separate functionality across processes and platforms—whether they obey the Dependency Rule or not.
-It’s just that services, in and of themselves, do not define an architecture.
+It's just that services, in and of themselves, do not define an architecture.

 A helpful analogy is the organization of functions.
 The architecture of a monolithic or component-based system is defined by certain function calls that cross architectural boundaries and follow the Dependency Rule.
 Many other functions in those systems, however, simply separate one behavior from another and are not architecturally significant.

 So it is with services.
 Services are, after all, just function calls across process and/or platform boundaries.
-Some of those services are architecturally significant, and some aren’t.
+Some of those services are architecturally significant, and some aren't.
 Our interest, in this chapter, is with the former.

 Service  Benefits?

 The question mark in the preceding heading indicates that this section is going to challenge the current popular orthodoxy of service architecture.
-Let’s tackle the benefits one at a time.
+Let's tackle the benefits one at a time.

 The  Decoupling  Fall acy

 One of the big supposed benefits of breaking a system up into services is that services are strongly decoupled from each other.
-After all, each service runs in a different process, or even a different processor; therefore those services do not have access to each other’s variables.
-What’s more, the interface of each service must be well defined.
+After all, each service runs in a different process, or even a different processor; therefore those services do not have access to each other's variables.
+What's more, the interface of each service must be well defined.

 240

 Service Benefits?

 There is certainly some truth to this—but not very much truth.
 Yes, services are decoupled at the level of individual variables.
 However, they can still be coupled by shared resources within a processor, or on the network.
-What’s more, they are strongly coupled by the data they share.
+What's more, they are strongly coupled by the data they share.

 For example, if a new field is added to a data record that is passed between services, then every service that operates on the new field must be changed.
 The services must also strongly agree about the interpretation of the data in that field.
 Thus those services are strongly coupled to the data record and, therefore, indirectly coupled to each other.

-As for interfaces being well defined, that’s certainly true—but it is no less true for functions.
+As for interfaces being well defined, that's certainly true—but it is no less true for functions.
 Service interfaces are no more formal, no more rigorous, and no better defined than function interfaces.
 Clearly, then, this benefit is something of an illusion.

 The  Fall acy  of  Independent  Development and  Deployment